kirillzx/Machine-Learning/Cars' Repair Forecasting/README.md

-This project about forecasting of the repairs of cars on railways.
+This project about repairs forecasting of cars on railways.
 Its binary classification problem.
 Here you can find EDA of Data and models building.
 Models list:
 1. Logistic Regression
 2. Random Forest